tkhamez/neucore/doc/documentation.md

 only if one of the characters in the account is a member of an alliance that was previously configured.
 It will be sent to the main character, if any, or to any of the characters that have an invalid token.

-## Groups

-Visibility
-- public: everyone can see them
-- private: hidden from non-members
-- conditioned: only visible to non-members if they meet certain criteria - not implemented at the moment

-## Automatic Group Assignment

-Alliances and corporations can be assigned to groups.
-These groups are then managed automatically.
-This means that every player who has a character in one of these alliances or corporations will automatically become a member of these groups.

-Once a group has been removed from all alliances and corporations, it will no longer be managed automatically.
-This also means that all players who are currently members of this group will remain so.
-To correct this, this group can simply be deleted, or it must be assigned a manager who can then manually remove all members.

 ## Console Application